netwerk-digitaal-erfgoed/lod-aggregator/tests/README.md

 ## Test runs to illustrate the working of the tools

-In the `tests` directory the following test runs are documented:
+The following test runs are documented:

 * Datasets from the Greek National Aggregator (EKT)